Patoman90/Patrick-s-Milestone-Project-3/README.md

     I constantly tested my code online through running it on heroku and via the gitpod CLI.
 I kept testing the code and debugging it until I corrected the code so that it ran properly and all connections were correct.
     When testing I found that sometimes I had to use alternative platforms to test the code when debugging as the website and code would not launch properly.
-    To achieve that I used Codepen and webbased inspect tool to try find the problems.
+    To achieve that I used Codepen and webbased inspection tool to try find the problems.
+    Then corrected them on the gitpod server.

 # Defensive Programming:
     I used git ignore to hide files with passwords and user information.
+ALso added asecurity key to the app.py file.

 # Version Control:
     I used Github to save files and updates to the files through regular Git commands like add,commit and push when developing my code.